The unstable formula theorem revisited via algorithms: Littlestone classes characterized by frequent approximations

 One of the characteristic properties of types in stable theories is that they can be faithfully reconstructed from a very small amount of information, so-called \emph{definability of types}.
 This key idea has not found a straightforward translation to learning theory and hypotheses in Littlestone classes.
-For instance, there is a substantial body of work around \emph{sample compression} in learning theory, leading to many interesting results in VC classes but not necessarily Littlestone ones.\footnote{Note to a model theoretic reader: while it is of course true that any hypothesis in a Littlestone class may be exactly reconstructed by applying the SOA to a specific finite segment in the manner of a definition, a priori the probability of drawing the parameters needed by sampling may be zero.} In writing this paper we arrived at the conclusion that the correct analogue of ``definition'' for this context is hidden in plain sight.
+For instance, there is a substantial body of work around \emph{sample compression} in learning theory, leading to many interesting results in VC classes but not necessarily Littlestone ones.
+Per the previous section, any hypothesis in a Littlestone class may be exactly reconstructed by applying the SOA to a specific finite segment in the manner of a definition; a priori the probability of drawing the parameters needed by sampling might be zero.
+PEC significantly changes the picture with its frequent short definitions, but is of course guaranteed to be correct only up to measure zero.
+After PEC, we may still ask about the role of the SOA and about whether to relax measure zero.

+In writing this paper we arrived at the conclusion that the correct analogue of ``definition'' for this context is hidden in plain sight.

 We propose the heuristic that \emph{learning is the existence of approximations}, that is, learning algorithms are themselves what we might call approximate definitions for target concepts.
 In this sense, it becomes possible and natural to see the boundary of Littlestone within VC classes, as this section will explain.